tjvantoll/www.tjvantoll.com/source/_posts/2012-06-30-creating-a-native-html5-datepicker-with-a-fallback-to-jquery-ui.markdown

 ### Best of Both Worlds

 [Modernizr](http://modernizr.com) gives you the ability to detect whether the browser supports native datepickers.
-The following shows how you can use the native datepicker when available, and fallback to jQuery UI's datepicker in unsupported browsers.
+The following shows how you can use the native datepicker when available, and fallback to jQuery UI's picker in unsupported browsers.

 ``` javascript Detect native support for datepickers and fallback to jQuery UI
 if (!Moderniz.inputtypes.date) {